superfly/dns-help/providers/template-for-providers.md

 - Any pertinent characteristics of the methods involved in using the apex domain.
 - Links to source documentation for the provider.
 - Step by step instructions on how to create the record in the GUI.
 Screenshots are good.
-- If the record can be created via an API.
-Examples and links to documentation would be greeeaaattt.

 # Using a Subdomain